A Novel Framework for Uncertainty-Driven Adaptive Exploration: Related Work

-Several IM approaches have been tested in robotic domains.
-For instance, Lobel {\em et al.}~\cite{Lobel2023FlippingCoins} employ a Coin Flip Network to design an efficient intrinsic motivation function that can be utilized as an uncertainty mechanism in ADEU.
-They test their method in a sparse reward variance of the Fetch domain, which is more comparable to deep exploration settings.
-On the other hand, \cite{mahankali2024random} adds a random reward to the sparse reward function of the environment, to guide the agent to explore different parts of the environment.
-This can be used for testing our framework in sparse reward function domains.
+{\em Intrinsic Motivation:} Several IM approaches have been tested in robotic domains.
+For instance,~\cite{Lobel2023FlippingCoins} design an efficient intrinsic motivation function that can be utilized as an uncertainty mechanism in ADEU.
+They test their method in a sparse reward variance of the Fetch domain; an easier domain than standard robotics.
+Then,~\cite{mahankali2024random} adds a random reward to the sparse reward function, to guide the agent to explore different parts of the environment.
+This can be used by ADEU in extremely sparse reward function domains.

 {\em Epistemic Uncertainty}: As mentioned earlier, UCB~\cite{Chen2017ucb,lee2021sunrise} is commonly used in continuous action-space robotic domains.
-Inspired by these works, we also created an instance of ADEU using this ensemble mechanism to track uncertainty (the ADEU instance with $f(s) = \lambda Q_\text{std}(s, \pi(s))$ shown in Section~\ref{sec:experiments}) and test it against a UCB implementation built on top of a TD3 agent.
-Similarly, \cite{da2020uncertainty} measures uncertainty as the variance of the different $Q$ representations.
-In the case of high uncertainty, the ensemble agent ``asks'' a mentor for guidance.
+We also created an instance of ADEU using this ensemble mechanism to track uncertainty (the ADEU instance with $f(s) = \lambda Q_\text{std}(s, \pi(s))$ in Sec.~\ref{sec:experiments}) and test it against a UCB implementation built on top of a TD3 agent. \citet{da2020uncertainty} ``asks'' a mentor for guidance when the uncertainty is high; uncertainty was measured in a similar way.

+{\em Active Exploration}: Several works~\cite{russo2023active1,hazan2019active2,hong2020active4,nikolov2018informationdirected} have proposed methods to efficiently explore the environment to derive an $\epsilon$-optimal policy, while also obtaining a low sample complexity.
+Some methods~\cite{russo2023active1,hazan2019active2}, where tested in tabular or ``discretized'' environments.
+Hence, these works tackle a distinct exploration problem, and there is no straightforward comparison with ADEU.
+Other works~\cite{hong2020active4,nikolov2018informationdirected} incorporate these ideas in the classic DRL testbeds either by proposing mechanisms to motivate efficient exploration~\cite{nikolov2018informationdirected} or by changing the reward function that the agent aims to maximize~\cite{hong2020active4}.
+Both mechanisms can be used in the ADEU framework.